 How to Make Oatmeal Chocolate Chip Cookies

-- Whisk the dry ingredients together.
-Just the flour, cinnamon, baking soda, and salt—you’ll add the oats later.
+Whisk the dry ingredients together.
+Just the flour, cinnamon, baking soda, and saltโyou’ll add the oats later.
+Use an electric mixer for the wet ingredients, then add the dry ingredients and mix in the oats and chocolate chips.

-- Add the oats and chocolate chips.
-The dough will be thick and sticky.
+The dough will be thick and sticky:

-- Chill the cookie dough.
+Chill the cookie dough.
 I recommend at least 45 minutes in the refrigerator, which helps prevent the cookies from overspreading.

-Soft and Chewy Oatmeal Chocolate Chip Cookies
+Soft & Chewy Oatmeal Chocolate Chip Cookies

 - Prep Time: 1 hour, 10 minutes